matheusfillipe/ircbot/README.md

 about user input colors but it can still send colored messages.

-Q. Why my async callback doesn't work? (or how does it even work) Combared to non async callback functions, if you try to use an async callback like in one of util's wrappers, you will need to pass an extra argument in the first position that is 'bot', an IrcBot object which represents the current bot.
+Q. Why my async callback doesn't work? (or how does it even work) Compared to non async callback functions, if you try to use an async callback like in one of util's wrappers, you will need to pass an extra argument in the first position that is 'bot', an IrcBot object which represents the current bot.
 With this you can use IrcBot's methods within a callback function like for